 If you think your child might have allergies, getting a proper diagnosis is important.

 Skin-prick test: the allergist will put a small amount of the suspected allergen on your child’s skin.
 The allergist will then prick your child’s skin with a small device that looks a bit like a toothpick.
 A red lump might come up where the skin has been pricked.
-Your child’s allergist will talk you through the results of this test.

-Treatments that are backed up by science are most likely to work, be worth your time, money and energy, and be safe for your child.
+food antibody testing, Vega testing and hair analysis.
+These tests haven’t been scientifically validated as allergy tests.
+Tests and treatments that are backed up by science are most likely to work, be worth your time, money and energy, and be safe for your child.

 Treatment for allergic reactions